mybagman/Game/README.md

 arrow keys = 8 directional shooting.

 The aim:
-destroy the enemy waves. by defeating the enemy types.
+destroy the enemy waves. by defeating the different enemy types.

+gold star support ship:
+powers up by collecting enemy wreckage boosts players health and rate of fire when together.

 the enemies:
 red square = kamakazi attacker.